sleep

 Every medication, regardless of its benefits, carries potential side effects.
 Promethazine can cause daytime fatigue, nightmares, and occasional dizziness.
 For any severe side effects, medical intervention is paramount.

-Promethazine should be used cautiously.
+Promethazine should be used cautiously, and you should always read the Patient Information Leaflet before taking it.
 It’s typically meant for short-term use.
 Taking as needed rather than every day for no more than three months reduces the risk of psychological dependence.

 How does promethazine compare to melatonin?